School Readiness Plan

 The framework for effective everyday practice has a strong foundation for providing trusting respectful relationships with families and inviting environments and engaging interactions.
 The environments are clean, safe, well-equipped, child friendly, and nurturing.
 Classrooms have positive child-adult interactions which add to a good climate for the classroom and nurturing experiences.
 Positive adult-adult interactions and good role modeling help make the children feel comfortable and provide a better learning atmosphere for each child.
 On-going training is implemented throughout the year.
 Observations and feedback is given to each classroom team for continued growth in each of these areas.

 The program uses research based curriculums; Parents As Teachers for Home Base and Creative Curriculum for Center Base.
 Teaching Strategies Gold is the ongoing assessment.
-These curriculums are aligned and implemented to the Early Learning Framework which supports each child’s growth.
+These curriculums are aligned and implemented to the Early Learning Outcomes Framework which supports each child’s growth.
 The five essential domains for all children are:

 Language and Literacy